odlgroup/odl/doc/source/guide/in_depth/operator_guide.rst

 | ``(A @ B)(x)``   | ``(A * B)(x)``                       |
 +------------------+--------------------------------------+

-Except for composition, operator arithmetic is generally only defined when `Operator.domain` and `Operator.range` is a `LinearSpace` or `Field`.
+Except for composition, operator arithmetic is generally only defined when `Operator.domain` and `Operator.range` are either instances of `LinearSpace` or `Field`.